 October 12, 2022

-Cross Origin Resource Sharing (a.k.a.
+Cross-Origin Resource Sharing (a.k.a.
 CORS) is a powerful, and yet misunderstood, web standard for protecting web APIs from abuse.
-If you’re anything like me, however, you had your fair share of wasted work hours trying to deal with it from time to time.
+If you’re anything like me, however, you have had your fair share of wasted work hours trying to deal with it from time to time.
 The concept seems deceptively simple, but the devil is in the details.

-First of all, its important to understand that CORS compliance is an optional standard and is mostly enforced by browsers, like Chrome, Firefox and Safari.
+First of all, it’s important to understand that CORS compliance is optional and is mostly enforced by browsers, like Chrome, Firefox, and Safari.
 Therefore, it’s unlikely that you will face issues with it while working with libraries like Python’s Requests or CLI tools like curl.

 However, if you have a frontend application running on your browser with a domain like, let’s say, http://localhost:3000, API calls directed to different domains, like https://laury.dev, will be preceded by a preflight request.
 This determines if the browser will execute the main request or not.

-When having problems with this process, you may see an error similar to this on your Chrome console:
+When you run into problems with this process, you may see an error similar to this in your browser console:

 Here’s an example: